 Would your department, team, or student group like a talk or workshop about copyright?
 Information Services works with groups of all sizes and disciplines to remix our core copyright workshops and activities for their needs.
 Take a look at our Workshops for our regular teaching: Digital Media and Copyright; Copyright and Education; Basics of Copyright.

 Need specialist IP advice?
-Our associate expert Ian Goodyer runs insight-packed workshops called ‘Protecting You And Your Ideas’ find out more and reserve your free place.
+Our associate expert Ian Goodyer runs insight-packed workshops called ‘Protecting You And Your Ideas’ which you can attend for free along with other workshops at the University's Enterprise Support Service.